 There are guides about how to read this book with notes and accessories but there was no guide for putting it together.

 This book might seem like the ultimate argument for a print book, but there are ebook versions.
 (My head hurts thinking about it!)

-If the German translation is 10 to 35% longer than the English original.
+The German translation is 10 to 35% longer than the English original.
 That means all of those hand-lettered margin notes had to be re-done.